FedericoPonzi/distributed-systems-bot/Readme.md

 ## Distributed Systems bot
 @distribsystems

-This bot has the following aims:
+This bot has the following goals:

  1. Tweet links from feeds of interesting websites.
 [Done]
  1. Retweet and like "interesting" tweets